Howdju/howdju/premiser-ui/README.md

 # Howdju's Purpose
+0. Howdju's purpose is to connect the world's information
 0. Howdju's purpose is to provide people with the most efficient way to evaluate the truth of any statement
 1. Howdju's purpose is to enable people to engage in informed dialogue about complex issues
 2. Howdju's purpose is to enable people to evaluate the truth of complex issues with efficiency of time and